5-Minute Microwave Apples

 Is it safe to microwave an apple?

-Although a whole apple can be known to, quite literally, explode in the microwave, sliced apples are perfectly safe.
+Although whole apples can be known to, quite literally, explode in the microwave, sliced apples are perfectly safe.
 It's a much quicker alternative to frying and/or baking, and I think they taste better!

 Can I use a zippered plastic bag, or is a glass bowl better?